crickets-and-comb/comb_utils/README.md

   $ make run-act

-That will run `.github/workflows/CI_CD.yml`.
+That will run `.github/workflows/CI_CD_act.yml`.
 But, you can also run any workflow you'd like by using `act` directly.
 See https://nektosact.com.

 To use this tool, you'll need to have Docker installed and running on your machine: https://www.docker.com/.
 You'll also need to install `act` in your terminal:

   $ brew install act

+NOTE: We ignore `CI_CD_act.yml` with Git because the file uses relative paths for shared workflow calls, which causes GitHub actions to fail at parsing.
+We use relative paths because otherwise `act` will not honor the overridden `full-test` make target and will run the shared version and fail because the shared `full-test` target includes running integration and e2e tests, which this repo does not include.